Managing PostgreSQL users

 Note

-privilege for the selected databases and cannot perform any operations on them.
-To give the user access to the database, assign them the required privileges or roles.
+Newly created users only get the CONNECT privilege for selected databases and cannot perform any operations on them.
+To give a user access to databases, assign them the required privileges or roles.

 Changing a password